 Under this item credits at banks, cheques and cash balance are recognised.
 The valuation is achieved at an economic value which corresponds to the nominal value.
-There are minor rounding differences to Solvency II.
-Foreign currency cash balances are multiplied by the official exchange rates of the Central Bank of Hungary.
+Foreign currency cash balances in the local report are multiplied by the official exchange rates of the Central Bank of Hungary.
+The difference is due to differences in the exchange rate revaluation of foreign currency bank accounts.